 Top Consequences of a Security Breach | Client Portal for Accountants

-In light of these discoveries, it’s more important than ever for accountants, attorneys, and other professionals to make sure their client data is as secure and protected as possible.
-Below are some of the things that could happen if it isn’t.
+If you have any remote workers on your staff or use online software (this includes something as simple as email), it’s more critical than ever for accountants, attorneys, and other services professionals to make sure their client data is as secure and protected as possible.
+Otherwise, you may encounter some of the following consequences.

 If your clients’ private financial data is compromised, you will have to prove to a court that it is not due to your firm’s negligence.
-Whether or not this is true, the legal fees will still pile up as you attempt to prove your case.
-If you are found to be guilty (which, if you are exchanging sensitive data through email, will probably be the case) you’ll incur fines, as well.
+Whether or not this is true, the legal fees could pile up as you attempt to prove your case.
+If you are found to be guilty (which, if you are exchanging sensitive data through email, could be the case) you’ll incur fines, as well.

-As we stated above, if you have not used a secure client portal or other security measure to protect your client data, you will very likely be found to be in violation of your firm’s duty of care, and you will be fined.
+If you have not used a secure client portal or other security measures to protect your client data, you could be found to be in violation of your firm’s duty of care, putting you at risk for fines.
 While we can’t predict the actual amount, we know that courts have become more and more severe with penalties in recent years.
-For instance, Uber’s poor handling of its 2016 breach has cost it close to $150 million, the biggest data-breach payout in history.
-More recently, Duke Energy was fined $10 million for cybersecurity failures on its electrical grid.

 Theft of Finances